cdbzb/super/Extensions/miSCellaneous_lib-master/README.txt

 if they aren't already.
 The miSCellaneous folder should be placed directly into the Extensions folder, not into a subfolder.

+After a install of a newer version of miSCellaneous do a SCDoc update by

+SCDoc.indexAllDocuments(true)

 License